Individual Independent Professional Advocacy

 We use advocacy in a wide range of settings from Collective Advocacy where people are inspired and supported in groups or a Patients Council to directly providing Individual Independent Professional Advocacy for a wide range of people including those with dementia or enduring mental ill health, people with eating disorders, people with learning difficulties and people supported in forensic settings.

-In Scotland, our advocacy projects continue to thrive and we have worked in Glasgow, Edinburgh and Fife.
+In Scotland, our advocacy projects continue to thrive.
 The extensive range of advocacy work we have undertaken has helped us to develop a unique Person Centred approach to advocacy and includes:

 - Greater Glasgow Health Board – Individual Advocacy and Collective Advocacy to men with mental health problems and learning difficulties who have offended.